oVirt/ovirt-site/source/release/4.4.2/index.md

 # oVirt 4.4.2 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.2 Fifth Release Candidate as of August 26, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.2 release as of September 17, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.